quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/May/week5.md

 ---

 # **May Week 5**
+## **Wednesday: May 29**
+- 8:10  AM: Signed In.
+- 9:00  AM: Read and added docs about `Networking/`.
+- 11:00 AM: Created a very simple UI design for implementing challenges.

 ## **Tuesday: May 28**
 - 8:00  AM: Signed In.
 - 10:00 AM: Approved + Reviewed 2 PRs.